Due Date for TDS Extended

 Extension to 30th June for all Deductors

-The CBDT has now extended the due date for TDS filing – Form 24Q [i.e. quarterly TDS statement in respect of salaries] for FY 2018-19 from 31st May, 2019 to 30th June, 2019 for all deductors across India.
-The report states that this has been done in order to redress the genuine hardships of deductors in timely filing of TDS statement in Form 24Q, on account of revision of its format and consequent updating of the File Validation Utility for its online filing.
-A copy of the order released on 3rd June 2019 is reproduced below:
+The CBDT has now extended the due date for TDS filing – Form 24Q [i.e. quarterly TDS statement in respect of salaries] for FY 2018-19 from 31st May 2019 to 30th June 2019 for all categories of deductors across India.
+The report states that the relief measure has been provided in order to address the genuine hardships of deductors in timely filing of TDS statements in Form 24Q, on account of revision of the format and consequent updating of the File Validation Utility for its online filing.
+A copy of the order released on 3rd June 2019 is given below for reference:

 Deposit of TDS